mogoreanu/8x16/README.md

 # Development environment setup

-Unfortunatelly compilers that work with Intel 8051 are scarce and the official STC documentation recommends Keil uVision
+Unfortunatelly compilers that work with Intel 8051 are scarce and the official STC documentation recommends Keil uVision.
+The development environment will have to be

-* Install Keil uVision V5.27.1.0 or later for Intel 8051.
+* Install Keil uVision C51, the version for 8051 microcontrollers.
+The version used in this project is V5.27.1.0.
 It will include the C compiler - C51 and the Intel 8051 assembly compiler A51.
 * Download "STC ISP programming software (v6.86)" from http://www.stcmicro.com/rjxz.html
 * Open "Keil ICE Settings" tab, Add MCU type to Keil